 Whenever we switch on our computer/laptop, we get a screen where we can perform many activities like editing a document, browse the internet, play videos, install software, etc. But now we have a curiosity, how all these activities are supported by the electronic devices?
-How the processor of our device help us with the activities to be performed?
+How does the processor of our device help us with the activities to be performed?
 It is the operating system which helps us to interact with the hardware.

-Operating System(OS) is what we need to work on our electronic device.
+Operating System(OS) is what we need to work on our electronic devices.
 As you are reading this on your electronic device, you are utilizing the benefits of OS.
 Many of us have used many popular OS’s such as Windows, Apples OS, but here we will discuss the LINUX.

 What is Linux?

-Linux is an operating system, it is just like Windows, and Mac OS X. Operating system is software that leverages hardware of the devices such as the laptop, desktop or tabs to the most.
+Linux is an operating system, it is just like Windows and Mac OS X. Operating system is software that leverages hardware of the devices such as the laptop, desktop or tabs to the most.
 In a simple way, we can say the operating system is a bridge between the software and the hardware.
 Without OS, it is not possible to run or execute software or program.